Kemp pushes Abrams to concede in Georgia gubernatorial race

 The Associated Press has not declared a winner.
 AP will reassess the race Tuesday, the deadline for counties to certify election results to the state.

-Abrams' supporters and volunteers made a push to get people who cast provisional ballots on Tuesday to provide information required to count their ballots by a Friday deadline, but it wasn't clear how many did so.
+Abrams' supporters and volunteers made a push to get people who cast provisional ballots on Tuesday to provide information required to count their ballots by a Friday deadline.
+It wasn't clear how many did so.

 The Kemp campaign said it didn't matter because there were far too few outstanding ballots for Abrams to erase his lead.

-The Abrams campaign attempted to reserve television advertising time in case she can make it into a runoff with Kemp that would be held Dec.
+The Abrams campaign attempted to reserve television advertising time in case she makes it into a runoff with Kemp that would be held Dec.
 4, but Atlanta TV station WSB said it wouldn't accept any commercials until votes are certified.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.